Category Archives: Organic chemistry

 Structural isomerism

-In structural isomerism, also called constitutional isomerism, isomers differ from each other in that the constituent atoms are linked in different ways and sequences.
+In structural isomerism, also known as constitutional isomerism, isomers differ in the way the constituent atoms are connected to each other, both in bonding sequences and atom arrangement.[3]

-There are several subtypes of structural isomerism: positional, functional group and chain isomerism.
+Several subtypes of structural isomerism exist: positional isomerism, functional group isomerism, and chain isomerism.

 Positional isomers

-In positional isomerism, also called position isomerism, isomers have the same functional groups but in different positions on the same carbon chain.
+In positional isomerism, also called position isomerism, isomers contain the same functional groups but located at different positions along the same carbon chain.[2]

-An example is the compound with molecular formula C6H4Br2, of which there are three isomers: 1,2-dibromobenzene, 1,3-dibromobenzene and 1,4-dibromobenzene.
-These isomers differ in the position of the bromine atoms on the cyclic structure.
+An example is the compound with molecular formula C6H4Br2, which has three isomers: 1,2-dibromobenzene, 1,3-dibromobenzene, and 1,4-dibromobenzene.
+These isomers differ in the position of the bromine atoms on the aromatic ring.

-Another example is the compound with molecular formula C3H8O, of which there are two isomers: 1-propanol or n-propyl alcohol, and 2-propanol or isopropyl alcohol.
-These isomers differ in the position of the hydroxyl group on the carbon chain.
+Another example is the compound with molecular formula C3H8O, which has two isomers: 1-propanol (also known as n-propyl alcohol) and 2-propanol (isopropyl alcohol).
+These differ in the position of the hydroxyl group (–OH) on the carbon chain.

 Functional group isomers

-Functional group isomerism, also called functional isomerism, occurs when the atoms form different functional groups.
+Functional group isomerism, also known as functional isomerism, occurs when compounds with the same molecular formula contain different functional groups.[2]

-An example the compound with molecular formula C2H6O, of which there are two isomers: dimethyl ether and ethanol or ethyl alcohol, that have different functional groups, an ether group, –O–, and a hydroxyl group, –OH, respectively.
+An example is the compound with molecular formula C2H6O, which has two isomers: dimethyl ether and ethanol (also called ethyl alcohol).
+These isomers differ in their functional groups: an ether group (–O–) in dimethyl ether, and a hydroxyl group (–OH) in ethanol.

 Chain isomers

-In chain isomerism, isomers differ in the arrangement of the carbon chains, that may be branched or straight.
+In chain isomerism, isomers differ in the arrangement of the carbon skeleton, which may be either straight or branched.[2]

 Stereoisomerism

-In stereoisomerism, isomers have the same number and kind of atoms and bonds, but differ in the orientation of the atoms in space.[3][4]
-Such isomers are called stereoisomers, from the Greek stereos, meaning “solid”.
+In stereoisomerism, isomers have the same number and types of atoms and the same bonding sequence, but differ in the spatial orientation of their atoms.
+Such compounds are called stereoisomers, from the Greek stereos, meaning “solid”.[4]

 Conformational isomerism

-In conformational isomerism, the stereoisomers can be interconverted by rotation around one or more single bonds, the σ bonds.
-These rotations produce different arrangements of atoms in space that are non-superimposable.
-And the number of possible conformations a molecule can adopted is theoretically unlimited, ranging from the lowest energy structure, the most stable, to the highest energy structure, the less stable.
-Such isomers are called conformer.
+In conformational isomerism, stereoisomers can be interconverted by rotation around one or more single bonds (σ bonds).
+These rotations generate different spatial arrangements of atoms that are non-superimposable.[6]
+The number of possible conformations a molecule can adopt is theoretically unlimited, ranging from the lowest-energy conformation (most stable) to the highest-energy conformation (least stable).
+Such isomers are called conformer.[7]

-The stability of ethane conformers is due to how the electron pairs of the carbon-hydrogen bonds of the two methyl groups are overlapped:
+The relative stability of ethane conformers depends on the degree of overlap between the electron pairs in the C–H bonds of the two methyl groups:

-• in the eclipsed conformations they are as close as possible to each other.
+• in eclipsed conformations, they are as close as possible, leading to increased repulsion.

-Note: the potential energy barrier to rotation around double carbon-carbon bonds is about 63 kcal/mole (264 kJ/mole), corresponding to the energy required to break the π bond.
-(See geometric isomerism).
-This value is about three times the kinetic energy of the molecules at room temperature at which, then, free rotation is precluded.
-Only at temperatures above 300 °C molecules acquire enough thermal energy to break the π bond, allowing free rotation around the remaining σ bond.
-This allows the trans-isomer to be rearranged to the cis-isomer or vice versa.
+Note: the potential energy barrier to rotation around carbon-carbon double bonds is approximately 63 kcal/mol (264 kJ/mol), corresponding to the energy required to break the π bond.
+This value is about three times higher than the average kinetic energy at room temperature, making free rotation impossible under normal conditions.
+Only at temperatures above 300 °C do molecules acquire sufficient thermal energy to break the π bond, allowing rotation around the remaining σ bond.
+This permits interconversion between the trans and cis isomers (see geometric isomerism).[2]

 Configurational isomerism